5-Hydroxyeicosatetraenoic acid: History of discovery

-5(S)-HETE Production
+5(S)-HETE production

 5(S)-HETE is a product of the cellular metabolism of the n-6 polyunsaturated fatty acid, arachidonic acid (i.e. 5Z,8Z,11Z,14Z-eicosatetraenoic acid), by ALOX5 (also termed arachidonate-5-lipoxygenase, 5-lipoxygenase, 5-LO, and 5-LOX).
-ALOX5 metabolizes arachidonic acid to its hydroperoxide derivative, arachidonic acid 5-hydroperoxide i.e. 5S-hydroperoxy-6E,8Z,11Z,14Z-eicosatetraenoic acid (5(S)-HpETE).
-5-(S)-HpETE may then be released and rapidly converted to 5(S)-HETE by ubiquitous cellular peroxidases:
+ALOX5 metabolizes arachidonic acid to its hydroperoxide derivative, arachidonic acid 5-hydroperoxide i.e. 5(S)-hydroperoxy-6E,8Z,11Z,14Z-eicosatetraenoic acid (5(S)-HpETE).
+5(S)-HpETE may then be released and rapidly converted to 5(S)-HETE by ubiquitous cellular peroxidases:

-Alternatively, 5(S)-HpETE may be further metabolized to its epoxide, 5(6)-oxido-eicosatetraenoic acid viz., leukotriene A4 (i.e. S,6S-oxido-7E,9E,11Z,14Z-eicosatetraenoic acid).
+Alternatively, 5(S)-HpETE may be further metabolized to its epoxide, 5(6)-oxido-eicosatetraenoic acid viz., leukotriene A4 (i.e. 5S,6S-epoxy-7E,9E,11Z,14Z-eicosatetraenoic acid or 5S-5,6-oxido-7E,9E,11Z,14Z-eicosatetraenoic acid).
 Leukotriene A4 may then be further metabolized either to leukotriene B4 by leukotriene A4 hydrolase or to leukotriene C4 by leukotriene C4 synthase.
 Finally, leukotriene C4 may be metabolized to leukotriene D4 and then to leukotriene E4.
 The relative amounts of these metabolites made by specific cells and tissues depends in large part on the relative content of the appropriate enzymes.

 The selective synthesis of 5(S)-HETE (i.e. synthesis of 5(S)-HETE without concurrent synthesis of 5(R)-HETE) by cells is dependent on, and generally proportionate to, the presence and levels of its forming enzyme, ALOX5.
 Human ALOX5 is highly expressed in cells that regulate innate immunity responses, particularly those involved in inflammation and allergy.
 Examples of such cells include neutrophils, eosinophils, B lymphocytes, monocytes, macrophages, mast cells, dendritic cells, and the monocyte-derived foam cells of atherosclerosis tissues.
 ALOX5 is also expressed but usually at relatively low levels in many other cell types.
 The production of 5(S)-HETE by these cells typically serves a physiological function.
 However, ALOX5 can become overexpressed at high levels in certain types of human cancer cells such as those of the prostate, lung, colon, colorectal and pancreatic as a consequence of their malignant transformation.
 In these cells, the ALOX5-dependent production of 5(S)-HETE appears to serve a pathological function viz., it promotes the growth and spread of the cancer cells.

 5(S)-HETE may also be made in combination with 5(R)-HETE along with numerous other (S,R)-hydroxy polyunsaturated fatty acids as a consequence of the non-enzymatic oxidation reactions.
 Formation of these products can occur in any tissue subjected to oxidative stress.